 Application Suggestions (see Essential Oil Usage for more information and a dilution chart)

 Topical: Dilute with a carrier oil and apply as desired.
+To avoid skin irritation risk, maximum dilution is 0.4%.
 Repeated use may result in contact sensitization.
 Dilute appropriately and skin test for sensitivity.

 Inhalation: Directly inhale; diffuse

 Internal: Abundant Life is suitable for internal use within safe parameters if such use is deemed appropriate.
+Due to the potential skin irritating properties in Abundant Life, Dr. Kurt Schnaubelt feels the preferred mode of use is internally, ideally taken by capsule diluted in a suitable carrier oil.
 We feel that internal use is rarely *needed* and should only be used with respect for how concentrated the oils are.
 HEO does not advocate internal use of essential oils without appropriate knowledge and understanding of how to administer, for what purpose, how much, which essential oils, safety concerns and so on.
 In our experience, essential oils are generally more effective used topically with proper dilution or inhaled.
 Kurt Schnaubelt Ph.D. notes that "French aromatherapy literature contains many references to using oils orally."
 He goes on to note that "generally 1 drop is always enough when ingesting essential oils."
 A potential toxicity hazard could occur when untrained people use essential oils orally and ingest too much.
 Keep in mind that while French doctors may prescribe essential oils for internal use, they are trained and experienced in the safe application of essential oils.
 It is not a matter of using "French aromatherapy" or "British" methods, it's a matter of experience and appropriate application.

 Click here for information about internal usage.